T-Vine/all-the-clocks/myLog.md

 I have now changed for this minutes, too, having encountered the same problem.
 It has saved several lines of code, and I am thankful that I now know of it.

 A perfect example of human fallability just happened to me: I thought that somehow I could not access the interval's value in order to stop it.
 In fact, I could - but I had mistyped the line to bond the classes' 'this' to it, so that it could not recieve it and it was undefined.
 A most irksome moment that I spent several hours pondering on, before finding this bothersome but fortunate truth!

+After considering my options for keeping the updated clock when continuing, I believe I should be able to do it relatively simply by updating the UI array with the current digits, then totalling it and adding it to the change in time.
+I have also thought that I will change it to 'requestAnimationFrame' for ease of use.
+This will be done later.